The Ellen White Cult

 Young Ellen claimed to have visions in her weakened state and eventually a movement formed.
 Her power and authority grew.
 She wrote prolifically (with help from others) and a host of source material (and I’m not talking angels).
 Much of what she says is controversial, yet a lot of that is not shared in church.
 Many offshoots and extremists have formed that take her words as true messages from God and elevate her to a position of high spiritual authority, on par with the Bible.
 Many of these cults are full of spiritual and sexual abuse, and many still arise in the United States and Europe, as well as developing countries around the world.
 Countryside Sabbath Fellowship is an example of such a church.

 It was a happy accident that I became a missionary (there is some sarcasm here, of course).
 Before diving head first into the Lord’s great work, I had finished law school in New York City.
 Before that I was in San Francisco, working at In-N-Out Burger and attending college at the University of San Francisco—a Jesuit school.
 Not the kind of places you would expect a baptized Adventist to spend his time.
 Yet, I was not your everyday Adventist.
-As I said, I was a first-generation Adventist, and at the time I had no idea that multi-generational Adventists looked at us like we were retarded.
+As I said, I was a first-generation Adventist, and at the time I had no idea that multi-generational Adventists looked at us like we were mentally deficient.
 Now I know why.

 But I didn’t then.